conjurdemos/conjur-intro/performance_test/README.md

 # Jmeter Performance Test

 ## How to run
-1. `start.sh`
+- To run the performance test on the latest DAP version:

+    ```sh
+    $ bin/run
+    ```

+- To run the performance test against a particular DAP release:

+    ```sh
+    $ bin/run --tag 11.3
+    ```

+- To view all possible commands:

+    ```sh
+    $ bin/run --help
+    ```

+The script will:
+1. Start and configure a DAP master.
+1. Using JMeter, run the performance test specified in `jmeter/DAP_Performance_Test.jmx`.
+1. Upon test completion, shut down all containers and open the results in a browser.

-The script will exit upon completion of the jmeter tests and output the results.
+The script will exit upon completion of the JMeter tests, outputting the results in the `jmeter/jmeter_reports` folder

 ## Results
-There will be two sets of results:
+After run a test, the test results are available in `jmeter/jmeter_reports/<dap-version>`.
+The folder will include two files that may be of use:
-1. `./jmeter_reports/index.html` contains a nice page with aggregrate reports
+1. `index.html` contains a nice page with aggregrate reports
-2. `./DAP_Performance_Results.csv` is a more in depth report, containing information regarding each individual jmeter request.
+2. `DAP_Performance_Results.csv` is a more in depth report, containing information regarding each individual jmeter request.

 ## Current Test